-6.1 Brief description of cause of the non-compliant ballast water.
-Full details are provided in the report on the cause of the potentially non-compliant ballast water and the plan to resolve the cause of the potentially non-compliant ballast water, including any BWMS issues, enclosed:

-7 ADDITIONAL REMARKS AND INFORMATION

-8 PROPOSED CONTINGENCY MEASURE

-Insert description of the proposed contingency measure including all relevant details on how the measure will be conducted, as per the details provided in the ship's BWMP.
-Only contingency measures included in the ship's BWMP should be proposed.

-Insert additional details relating to the time and location the measure will be conducted, as per the Ballast Water Reporting Form.

-9 ADDITIONAL INFORMATION

-The following documents are appended to this Form (as applicable):

-- 1. A completed Ballast Water Report Form as per the recommended format provided in the 2017 Guidelines for ballast water exchange (G6) resolution MEPC.288 (71) - 2.
-A report on the cause of the potentially non-compliant ballast water as submitted by the designated officer in charge on the ship. - 3.
-A plan to resolve the BWMS issues. - 4.
-International Ballast Water Management Certificate - 5.
-Copy of the BWMS Type Approval Certificate - 6.
+REMP Annex Page 5 on the ef description of cause of the non-compliant ballast water.
+Full details are provided in the report cause of the potentially non-compliant ballast water and the plan to resolve the cause of the ally non-compliant ballast water, including any BWMS issues, enclosed: 7 ADD DITIONAL REMARKS AND INFORMATION - 8 PRO POSED CONTINGENCY MEASURE measur description of the proposed contingency measure including all relevant details on how the re will be conducted, as per the details provided in the ship's BWMP.
+Only contingency measures ed in the ship's BWMP should be proposed. additional details relating to the time and location the measure will be conducted, as per the Water Reporting Form.
+9 ADD DITIONAL INFORMATION The fol llowing documents are appended to this Form (as applicable): 1.
+A completed Ballast Water Report Form as per the recommended format provided in the 2017 Guidelines for ballast water exchange (G6) - resolution MEPC.288 (71) 2.
+A report on the cause of the potentially non-compliant ballast water as submitted by the designated officer in charge on the ship.
+3. 4.
+5. A plan to resolve the BWMS issues.
+International Ballast Water Management Certificate Copy of the BWMS Type Approval Certificate 6.
 Copies of the Ballast Water Record Book covering at least the previous three ballast water management operations.